telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 ### External Template Message

-The example below demonstrates how to define a custom `No Records` message with an external Kendo UI template.
+The following example demonstrates how to define a custom `No Records` message with an external Kendo UI template.
 This case is the same as the above one, but the template is defined outside the Grid declaration.

 ###### Example